aleph-naught2tog/ts_without_dependencies/README.md

-# A Typescript setup with no dependencies
+# Dependency-free Typescript setup

-This is a truly minimal, dependency-free setup that will provide the skeleton for you to write your code in Typescript, compile it to Javascript, and use that compiled code in a browser environment.
-No webpack, no loaders, etc.
+This is a _truly_ minimal, **dependency-free** setup that will provide the skeleton for you to:
+* write your code in Typescript
+* compile it for browser use
+* use that compiled code in a browser environment.

+There's no magic here.
+No Webpack, no loaders, no routing libraries necessary, etc. (If you don't know what those are, don't worry -- the _point_ of this repository is so you don't have to.)

+To add an HTML page -- you make a new HTML page.
+To link to it, you link to it like you would on a basic HTML site, because this _is_ a basic HTML site.

+To add some CSS -- you add a CSS file, and link to it like you would in a normal, vanilla HTML project, because this _is_ a normal, vanilla HTML project -- that happens to use Javascript that was compiled from Typescript.

+This server won't do anything fancy: it won't reload for you, it won't minify or uglify anything.

+It will serve files for you, and that's it.

+Use it as a base, or an exercise, or an experiment; don't use it in production!

+Have fun, tinker, break the server in strange and fascinating ways if you want; go wild!
+It's just code.
+If something goes horrifically wrong, just clone this down again!

+## Why?

+There's nothing wrong with tools like Webpack and others -- but using them is a skill itself.

+Trying to work with a new language can be hard, and being prevented from doing so because you don't _also_ know how to set up other tools can be truly rage-inducing.

 ## What this is